yuumuu/Staco/README.md

 ## What is Staco?

-Modern, lightweight SPA framework with zero build step.
+Modern, lightweight SPA framework with **zero build step**.
 Built with HTML, TailwindCSS, and Alpine.js for rapid development and production-ready applications.

 ## Quick Start